 Property Management Software

 At the point that you have above 25 properties, you may need help.
-You could begin by hiring an assistant with some experience.
+You could begin by hiring an assistant or handyman with some experience.
 But at 100 property plateau, you may find it difficult to keep up with the demands of tenants, leases and onboarding, processing receipts, bills, and payments, and managing upkeep and repairs.